1935 Jérémie hurricane: Jamaica

 Parts of eastern Jamaica began to experience strong northeasterly winds early on October 20, and the parishes of Saint Thomas, Portland, and Saint Mary ultimately bore the brunt of the storm.
 Heavy rainfall swelled rivers and triggered landslides; the ensuing floods destroyed bridges, inundated many homes, and necessitated the rescue of trapped individuals.
 With telegraph communications cut to the hardest-hit areas and roads left impassable, the degree of destruction was initially uncertain, though it was described as "extensive".

 The storm took a heavy toll on agriculture (already compromised from the effects of another hurricane less than a month earlier), with banana plantations in particular sustaining heavy damage.
 Losses to fruit crops in the nation totaled an estimated $2,500,000.

 The storm reportedly killed three people on the island.
 An unidentified schooner capsized off Port Antonio with all hands lost, in spite of efforts to rescue the imperiled crew.
 One modern source recounts that the crew numbered 31, but this figure was not widely reported.
 The USS Houston, underway with President of the United States Franklin D. Roosevelt, averted its course after encountering adverse conditions.

 Cuba and Haiti

 In advance of the hurricane's landfall in Cuba, businesses were closed.
 Railways worked to secure non-essential trains, and residents of vulnerable coastal towns, including Caimanera, fled their homes in search of safer ground.
 The hurricane subjected eastern parts of the island to intense gales, measured at over 70 mph at Santiago de Cuba before the anemometer failed.
 The northern coast of the island around Nipe Bay also endured strong winds as high as 58 mph.
 Winds of 60 mph were recorded at the Guantanamo Bay Naval Base, though the effects there were generally light.
 Closer to the hurricane's center, in Santiago de Cuba, about 100 homes sustained complete structural failures.
 The prolonged nature of the storm hampered search and rescue efforts amid the rubble.
 Winds strew debris around the city, blocking its streets.
 A hospital and a power plant both suffered roof failure.
 Electricity in Santiago de Cuba was preemptively turned off as conditions worsened, contributing to regional power outages.

-Significant flooding occurred after the Cauto River overflowed it banks, making driving impossible.
+Significant flooding occurred after the Cauto River overflowed its banks, making driving impossible.
 The storm severed communications between towns in eastern Cuba after bringing down telephone and telegraph wires.
 Apart from seven structures ruined in the Guantánamo area, there was less destruction in many locations than initially feared.
 There were reports of three fatalities in Caimanera, and one person died in Santiago de Cuba.
 At least 29 individuals were treated for storm-related injuries.
 Damage assessments in the immediate aftermath of the storm placed monetary damages in Cuba at $500,000.
 In the aftermath, a public curfew was issued for Santiago de Cuba, forcing residents to remain indoors after 8 pm.
 To prevent looting, troops patrolled streets and vulnerable locations, such as banks.
 Supplies of bread and milk ran short following the hurricane.